sforest81/en/source/news/index.md

 date: 2021-08-31 00:00:00
 ---

+- 2022.11：Dr. Weina Guan got special funding for postdocs from the Chinese Academy of Sciences.
+- 2022.10: Dr. Peiqiang Xu was promoted to Associate Professor in IAP.
+- 2022.09: Lin Wang was appointed as a member of the Scientific Steering Group for WCRP Lighthouse Activity 'My Climate Risk'.
+- 2022.09: Lin Wang was appointed as a member of the Working Group for WCRP Lighthouse Activity 'Explaining and Predicting Earth System Change'.
+- 2022.09: New graduate students Yunchuan Chen, Hongjie Fang, Yilu Yan, and Wenwen Yang joined our group.
+- 2022.09：Wentao Xia joined our group to do his undergraduate thesis.
+- 2022.09：Drs.
+Hainan Gong and Weina Guan got funding from the National Natural Science Foundation of China.
+- 2022.07: Dr. Wenqi Zhang joined our group as a postdoctoral researcher.
+- 2022.07：Xiaocen Shen got her Ph.D. and joined IAP as a postdoctoral researcher, working with Prof. Xichen Li.
+- 2022.06：Dr. Weina Guan got funding from the China Postdoctoral Science Foundation.
+- 2022.05: Xiaocen Shen finished her Ph.D.
+Thesis Defense.
+- 2022.05: Lin Wang was appointed as an Associate Editor of Frontiers in Earth Science.
+- 2022.05: Lin Wang was included in the top 2% of the most-cited scientists in 2021 by Standford University.
+- 2022.04: Lin Wang was included in Highly Cited Chinese Researcher in 2021 by Elsevier.
+- 2022.02: Tianyuehan Zhou serves as a volunteer for the 2022 Beijing Winter Olympics.
+- 2021.10: Lin Wang was appointed as a member of the CLIVAR/GEWEX Asian-Australian Monsoon Working Group.
+- 2021.09: Dr. Weina Guan joined our group as a postdoctoral researcher.
 - 2021.08: New graduate students Luyao Sun, Huiwen Xiao, and Leiye Yuan joined our group.
-- 2021.08: Zizhen Dong got his Ph.D. and joined Department of Atmosphperic Sciences, Yunnan University as a postdoctal researcher.
+- 2021.08: Zizhen Dong got his Ph.D. and joined the Department of Atmospheric Sciences, Yunnan University as a postdoctoral researcher.
 - 2021.08: Chuang Zheng got her Ph.D. and joined State Grid Hunan Electric Power Company Limited as a faculty.
-- 2021.08: Hongdou Fan got her M.S. and joined Max Planck Institute for Meteorology as a Ph.D. student.
+- 2021.08: Hongdou Fan got her M.S. and joined the Max Planck Institute for Meteorology as a Ph.D. student.
-- 2021.05: Lin Wang was included in top 2% of the most-cited scientists by Standford University.
+- 2021.05: Lin Wang was included in the top 2% of the most-cited scientists by Standford University.
 - 2021.04: Lin Wang was included in Highly Cited Chinese Researcher in 2020 by Elsevier.
 - 2020.10: Lin Wang was appointed as a member of WCRP Lighthouse Activity Science Plan Development Team
-- 2020.09: New graduate students Wenling Cui, Kangjie Ma, Huanhuan Ran, Tianyuehan Zhou joined our group.
+- 2020.09: New graduate students Wenling Cui, Kangjie Ma, Huanhuan Ran, and Tianyuehan Zhou joined our group.
 - 2020.02: Dr. Hainan Gong was promoted to Associate Professor in IAP.
 - 2020.01: Dr. Peiqiang Xu received the Excellent PhD Thesis Award from IAP.
 - 2019.07: Lin Wang was appointed as an Associate Editor of the Journal of Climate.